 The Company was incorporated on 17 September 2014 in the Cayman Islands.
-The Company is domiciled in Hong Kong with current principal place of business at 12/F, Guangdong Finance Building, 88 Connaught Road West, Hong Kong with effect from 4 August 2021.
+The Company is domiciled in Hong Kong with current principal place of business at 12/F, Guangdong Finance Building, 88 Connaught Road West.

 PRINCIPAL ACTIVITIES

 The Company acts as an investment holding company and its sole principal operating subsidiary is principally engaged in building maintenance and renovation service.
 The activities of the Company's subsidiaries are set out in Note 14 to the consolidated financial statements.